-As a young man in my early twenties I had always wanted to free dive with a great white shark.
-I had wanted to place myself in this animal’s world, free of protection but most importantly free of any preconceived ideas of what the shark would do.
-I just wanted to be there with The Great White and let it tell me its story.
+As a young man in my twenties, I had always wanted to free-dive with a great white.
+I wanted to place myself in this creature’s world, without any protection and above all without any preconceived ideas of what the shark would do.
+I simply wanted to be there with The Great White and let it tell me its story.

-With effortless ease of movement the shark spiralled downward towards me like a Greek god falling from the skies.
+With effortless ease of movement akin to that of an Olympic middle distance athlete, the shark spiralled downward towards me like a Greek god falling from the skies.

-At a comfortable distance this huge shark orbited me.
-I was struck by its blend of prehistoric design along with all the modern evolutionary upgrades and highly advanced sensory ability.
-I was also struck by its saucer sized eyes that never stopped watching me.
+At a comfortable distance this huge shark orbited me, I was struck by its blend in prehistoric design with all the modern evolutionary upgrades and highly advanced sensory ability.
+I was also struck by its saucer-sized black eyes that never stopped watching me.

-I was in this predator’s world where at the flick of a tail and the slash of its 250 pearly whites I could easily have been dispatched.
+I was in its world, where at the flick of a tail and the slash of its 250 pearly whites I could easily have been dispatched.
 It chose not wanton destruction but rather enlightenment.
-After several glorious passes at close quarters the Jagged-toothed one ascended and in so doing its flight path took it directly over my head.
+After several glorious passes at close quarters, the jagged-toothed one ascended, and in doing so its flight path took it right over my head.

 In awe, I stared up and for an all-too-fleeting instant I was in the shadow of greatness.